k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 Notes:

 - The list of parameters should be [predefined for each LU in the task BE](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md) in the Fabric project.
 - The parameters and their values must be populated in the TDM DB.
 It is recommended to run a task to extract a large subset of entities from the source environment in order to populate the TDM DB parameters' tables and enable creating TDM tasks with business parameters.
-The [Retention period] for the initial extract task can be set to **Do not retain** if there is no need to store the extracted subset in the TDM test data store.
+The [Retention period] for the initial extract task can be set to **Do not retain** if there is no need to store the extracted subset in the TDM Test Data Store.

 #### Use Parameters with Random Selection Checkbox